 Open the Apple Watch settings app (you can find it on your iPhone by looking for a black icon with an image of a Watch, see below)

-3. Now the important part, make sure all the toggles are switched on, especially the 'Allow Background Measurements'.
-It should look similar to the below, depending on your region the switch names may alter a little.
+4. Now the important part, make sure all the toggles are switched on, especially the 'Allow Background Measurements'.
+It should look similar to the image below, depending on your region the switch names may alter a little.

 Sleep SpO2 Details